Beyond the Vision Encoder: Identifying and Mitigating Spatial Bias in Large Vision-Language Models

 \subsection{Task Design}

 To systematically evaluate the spatial robustness of LVLMs, we construct a probe dataset based on image–text matching.
 Specifically, we randomly sample 10,000 image–caption pairs $(I_m,C_m)$ from the LAION dataset~\citep{schuhmann2022laion}.
 As shown in Figure~\ref{fig:probe_dataset}, for each key image $I_m$, we first randomly retrieve 8 distractor images from LAION.
 We then arrange $I_m$ and the 8 distractors in a $3\times3$ grid to form a composite image $\boldsymbol{I}_{m,0}$, which is presented to the LVLM together with the caption $C_m$.
 The model is asked a \textit{yes-or-no} question $Q_m$ to determine whether any sub-image within the composite matches the given caption $C_m$.
 To probe sensitivity to spatial variation, we further construct augmented composites $\{\boldsymbol{I}_{m,1}, \boldsymbol{I}_{m,2},\dots,\boldsymbol{I}_{m,8}\}$, where the original image $I_m$ is placed at different grid locations.
 In each case, the same question $Q_m$ is posed to the model.
-The final dataset contains 90,000 samples $\{\boldsymbol{I}_{m,n},C_m,Q_m | m\in\{0,1,\dots,9,999\},n\in\{0,1,\dots,8\}\}$ in total.
+The final dataset contains 90,000 samples $\{\boldsymbol{I}_{m,n},C_m,Q_m | m\in\{0,1,\dots,9,999\},n\in\{0,1,\dots,8\}\}$ in total, with each image $\boldsymbol{I}_{m,n}$ featuring a resolution of $840\times840$.
 By comparing outputs across these variants, we can directly assess whether LVLMs yield consistent predictions in response to positional changes of key information, while all other visual and textual factors remain unchanged.
 More details are available in Appendix~\ref{app:probe_task}.

-\subsection{Results and Findings.}
+\subsection{Results and Findings}

-We evaluate five representative LVLMs on our probing dataset, including Qwen2.5-VL-7B\citep{bai2025qwen2}, Gemma3-12B~\citep{team2025gemma}, LLaVA-v1.6-Mistral-7B (LLaVA-v1.6)~\citep{liu2024improved}, and Llama3-LLaVA-NeXT-8B (LLaVA-NeXT).
-All models are evaluated in a \textbf{zero-shot} setting, without any task-specific fine-tuning.
+We evaluate six representative LVLMs on our probing dataset, including Qwen2.5-VL-7B~\citep{bai2025qwen2}, Qwen3-VL-8B-Instruct~\citep{Bai2025Qwen3VLTR}, Gemma3n-E4B-it~\citep{team2025gemma}, LLaVA-v1.6-Mistral-7B (LLaVA-v1.6)~\citep{liu2024improved}, and InternVL3-8B.
+All models are evaluated in a \textbf{zero-shot} setting, without any fine-tuning.